At this point in our lives, I get it: Who wishes some other cherry cake recipe?

 Fifty-five minutes, plus 1 hour 20 mins of cherry pitting and cooling.
 Serves eight

-This cake derives its magic from a tube of keep-offered almond paste, which provides sweetness and almond taste to boost that of the cherries.
+This cake derives its magic from a tube of kept-offered almond paste, which provides sweetness and almond taste to boost that of the cherries.
 Its dense texture is balanced by using the cherries and their juice as you devour every bite.
-The day earlier than you plan to bake the cake, pit and cook dinner the cherries.
+The day earlier than you plan to bake the cake, pit and cook the cherries.
 Both are unavoidably extremely time-eating, so it’ll make the day-of baking pass less difficult.

 1/three cup granulated sugar